TechnicaL FOUNDATIONS for Product managers

 - Unknown preference passed

 • We don’t mention how this will be achieved — via fancy machine learning (ML) or some simple ruleset.
-But we state what users send and what we expect back — this is a good constraint to start with.
+But we state what users send and what we expect back — this is a good start for negotiations with the clients and the team.

-• We moved from a fuzzy “route for runners” to a more concrete input/output contract.
-The tech team is already debating how to build it, where they see gaps in terms of requirements.
-For example, they can mention that they cannot support the preference parameter at all because map data doesn't specify details like “riverside” vs. “urban,” etc. So PMs can right away lower the bar of their dreams and remove this requirement.
+• We moved from a fuzzy “route for runners” to a more concrete API input/output contract.
+The tech team is already debating how to build it, and where they see gaps in terms of requirements.
+For example, they can mention that they cannot support the preference parameter at all because map data doesn't specify details like "riverside" or "urban," etc. So, PMs can lower the bar of their dreams right away and remove this requirement instead of promising it to all the clients and two months later, discovering it was impossible from the start!

-• Once the API is ready, you can offer it to your app team for integration and first testing.
-If successful, you can start selling it to sports businesses worldwide and charge a fee for each one thousand API calls.
+• Once the API is ready, you can offer it to your client team (for example, the team of the main app) for integration and first testing.

-• An API consists of an input and an output, including potential errors.
+• API description consists of an address (API endpoint), input data, output data, and potential errors.